Considerations for charging duties and import taxes at checkout

 Before you collect duties and import taxes in your checkout, review the following considerations.

-- Some checkout customizations might conflict with collecting duties and import taxes at checkout.
-If you've customized your checkout, then review your customizations before you enable the duties and import taxes feature.
+Some checkout customizations might conflict with collecting duties and import taxes at checkout.
+If you've customized your checkout, then review your customizations before you activate the duties and import taxes feature.

 Collecting duties and import taxes in the checkout might conflict with some tax settings.

 - Collecting duties and import taxes at checkout isn't compatible with tax overrides or manual tax rates.
 If you have any tax overrides or manual rates, then they only apply to sales within your region.
 Overrides and manual rates for international sales are overridden by the duties and import taxes at checkout feature.